EffectOrientedProgramming/book/Chapters/04_Initialization.md

   deriveConfig[RetryConfig]
 ```

-The library is modularized, so you only import the tools you need.
+This library is modularized so you only import the tools you need.
 To use the Typesafe configuration format, we import everything from that module:

 ```scala 3 mdoc:silent